renesas-rdk/rzv2h_rdk_documentation/source/1_system_configuration/other_interfaces.rst

 This interface is essential for low-level debugging and development tasks in Multi-Core applications.

-For more information on using the JTAG interface, please refer to the RZ/V2H RDK `Multi-OS Development Section`.
+For more information on using the JTAG interface, please refer to the RZ/V2H RDK :ref:`Multi-OS Development Section <multi_os>`.

-TODO: Add link to Multi-OS Development Section